WebDevStudios/WDS-Widget-Boilerplate/README.md

 # WDS-Widget-Boilerplate

-A boilerplate for building both simple and complex widgets.
+A boilerplate for building widgets in wd_s.